jjatria/cpran-www/docs/plugins/varargs/index.md

   : The signature of the argument list, as a string of `n` and `s` characters
     representing strings and numerics respectively.
 An empty argument list will generate the explicitly empty `nil` signature.

+The reason this procedure is _mostly_ for internal use, is that it can be conveniently used to create procedures that take an indeterminate number of arguments.
+If in the previous examples a number of different combinations were possible, the set of possible combinations was strictly defined.
+This is not necessary.

+The following example implements a `@mean` procedure that calculates the mean of however many numeric arguments are passed, similar to how the `min()` standard Praat function operates:

+{% highlight praat linenos %}
+include varargs.proc

+call mean: 1, 23, 5, 23, 6, 7
+appendInfoLine: mean.return

+procedure mean: .args$
+  @arg: .args$
+  .x = 0
+  for .i to arg.n
+    .x += number(arg.v$[.i])
+  endfor
+  .return = .x / arg.n
+endproc
+{% endhighlight %}

+Be advised, however, that every call to `@arg` will overwrite the previous list of parsed arguments.
+If there is any chance `@arg` will be called while you still need to process a previous list of arguments, make sure to make a local copy first.